-We have audited the financial statements of SAFE Credit Union, which comprise of the statements of financial condition as of December 31, 2022 and 2021, and the related statements of net income and comprehensive (loss) income, members' equity, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of SAFE Credit Union, which comprise the statements of financial condition as of December 31, 2023 and 2022, and the related statements of net income and comprehensive income (loss), members' equity, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of SAFE Credit Union as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of SAFE Credit Union as of December 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.